Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

 After she made the purchase, I had the fun activity of paying the bitter old man, loading the contraption to the back of my pickup truck and tying it down as tightly as possible.
 We then embarked on the quite enjoyable and stress-free, three hundred mile, five-hour journey back home to Evergreen.
 It was still summer so I did not get the pleasure of dealing with the snow.
 By the time we arrived and placed the timepiece in the middle of the living room after several one-sided deliberations of where to put it that fatigued my arm and my back to no end, it was past the witching hour.
 We went to bed exhausted.

 I found myself alone in the streets with no recollection of how I got there and why I was no longer asleep.
 A swirling wind directed my attention toward the sky.
 The sight nearly made me go mad.
 A black and mottled brown abomination entered our world through a purple and white vortex.
 I tried to run but found my legs incapable of movement as I was almost literally frozen with fear.
 It saw me and reached down.
 It gripped me with one of its many pointed hands and one of its claws pierced my skull before I had a chance to scream.
 It then callously tossed me into its mouth where it ground me between its several rows of jagged teeth a rhythmic and ferocious chew.

 That is when I woke up.

-As I returned to bed, though, my ears perked.
-I pinched myself several times to confirm that yes, that I was indeed awake.
+My ears perked.
+I pinched myself several times to confirm that I was awake.
 This meant that what I was hearing was not the product of the dream.